pzhaojohnson/rnacanvas.code/README.md

 Perhaps, the most straightforward way to learn more about the RNAcanvas Code app and its codebase is to ask questions to the [RNAcanvas GPT](https://chatgpt.com/g/g-jh8gXtvrC-rnacanvas-gpt).

-(The RNAcanvas GPT has been trained on the entire RNAcanvas Code codebase.)
+(The RNAcanvas GPT has been trained on the RNAcanvas Code codebase.)

 Of course, the RNAcanvas GPT may make mistakes sometimes.

+# Video guides

+Check out the RNAcanvas [video guides](https://github.com/pzhaojohnson/rnacanvas.video-guides) for demos of some tasks.

 # Code interface